mw-ding/mw-ding.github.io/content/blog/build-personal-site-on-aws.md

 a bit as follows:

-* Enable the **Static website hosting** in the **Properties** tab of the bucket and specify an index page, as most website does.
+* Enable the **Static website hosting** in the **Properties** tab of the bucket and specify an index page, as most websites do.

 ![image](/img/s3-properties-static-hosting.png)